mpv-player/mpv/DOCS/man/options.rst

 ``--linear-downscaling``
     Scale in linear light when downscaling.
 It should only be used with a ``--fbo-format`` that has at least 16 bit precision.
 This option has no effect on HDR content.
+Enabled by default.

 ``--linear-upscaling``
     Scale in linear light when upscaling.
 Like ``--linear-downscaling``, it